Our Guide to

 A fabled land

+Ethiopia holidays and Ethiopia safaris are for those seeking something different, memorable and truly rewarding.
 Ethiopia is home to an impressive history, diverse landscapes, fascinating wildlife and friendly people.
-Children are curious, women are beautiful and men are welcoming.
+Children are curious, women are beautiful and men are friendly and welcoming.

 You could say that Ethiopia almost sags under the weight of its cultural treasures not to mention the UNESCO World Heritage site Lalibela.
 One of the oldest Christian nations, the late 12th century Gebre Mesqel Lalibela created 13 churches all carved out of solid rock and each one is still incredibly impressive nine centuries on.
 There is actually an Ethiopia Historical Circuit and it’s well worth travelling for insight into the country’s religions, stories and sagas.